K-Pop Demon Hunters Golden Globes: Huntrix Netflix to Oscars

 K-Pop Demon Hunters Huntrix poster art

-Without pretending we have every internal metric, these were the signals fans and industry watchers kept pointing to:
+These were the signals fans and industry watchers kept pointing to:

 • “Golden” holding visibility on Spotify charts and playlists